What, Why, Where, How, When at Cedar Lane

 What about impacts on Cedar Lane life, nursery school, and neighbors?

 We expect to welcome our guest into the regular life of our church to the extent they wish, with little or no disruption to other programs and activities.
 We expect use of the Chalice House will not disrupt other church programs, including continuing some lower level use by the youth.
-We have approached the nursery school and will inform neighbors if the vote at Annual Meeting is affirmative.
+We have approached the Cedar Lane Nursery School and will inform neighbors after the vote.

 For more reading about Sanctuary and the Sanctuary Movement